mkorthof/pc-engines-apu/README.md

 Info about WLAN and LED driver kernel modules on vanilla Debian.

-If you're using Debian on mSATA you may to look at this repository:
+If you're using Debian on mSATA you may want to look at this repository:

 * [pcengines-apu-debian-cd/releases](https://github.com/ssinyagin/pcengines-apu-debian-cd/releases)
 * [pcengines-apu-debian-cd](https://github.com/ssinyagin/pcengines-apu-debian-cd)